chalatz/nice-things-svg-icon-set/README.md

 ## The Process Used

-I opened the the file in Illustrator and exported every icon to an SVG file.
+I opened the file in Illustrator and exported every icon to an SVG file.
 You can find these files inside the `svg` folder.
-Please keep in mind that these files are unptimized, just as they were exported by Illustrator.
+Please keep in mind that these files are unoptimized, just as they were exported by Illustrator.

 Then I used [SVGO](https://github.com/svg/svgo/ "SVGO") to have the SVG files optimized.
 They can be found inside the `svgo` folder.

 In order to create the single SVG file that contains the definitions of all the icons, I used [Grunt SVG store](https://github.com/FWeinb/grunt-svgstore "Grunt SVG store").
 This file is named `nice-things.svg`.
-The Gruntfile.js and the package.json files are included in the repo.

 ## Usage